lino-framework/lino/docs/dev/actors.rst

 .. class:: Table

-A table that works on a Django Model using a Django QuerySet.
+A table that works on a Django Model using a QuerySet.

-A Table definition adds attributes like :attr:`model` and :attr:`master` and :attr:`master_key` who are important because Lino handles relations automagically.
+A table inherits from :class:`AbstractTable` and adds attributes like :attr:`model` and :attr:`master` and :attr:`master_key` who are important because Lino handles relations automagically.

-Another class of attributes are
-`filter`, `exclude` and `sort_order` which it simply forwards to the QuerySet.
+Another class of attributes are `filter`, `exclude` and `sort_order` which are thin wrappers to Django's query lookup parameters of same name.

   .. attribute:: model = None